nielsenjared/nielsenjared.github.io/content/blog/chunking-learning/index.md

 Chunks are useless if you don’t know what they mean.

-How does this chunk work?
-Why?
+Ask yourself, "How does this chunk work?
+Why?"

 In understanding our chunks, we begin to build a library.
 According to Oakley: